olipratt/swagger-conformance/examples/readme.md

 ...
 ```

+There's no reason that the factory couldn't check other properties of the parameter to decide what type of values to generate, e.g. the `name` - but remember that likely clients won't have whatever special logic you add here so it may be better to assign a special data type instead.

-If needed, you can use this to replace any of the built in templates - e.g. to restrict the alphabet of all strings - but remember making the generation more restrictive might mean bugs are missed.
+If needed, you can replace any of the built in value templates - e.g. to restrict the alphabet of all generated basic strings - but again remember that making the generation more restrictive might mean bugs are missed if clients don't have the same restrictions.